 Public reporting burden for this collection of information is estimated to average 9.0 hours per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
-Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to the U.S. Energy Information Administration, Statistics and Methods Group, EI-70, 1000 Independence Avenue S.W., Forrestal Building, Washington, D.C.
+Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to the U.S. Energy Information Administration, Office of Survey Development and Statistical Integration, MS EI-21 Forrestal Building, 1000 Independence Avenue, SW, Washington, D.C.
 20585-0670; and to the Office of Information and Regulatory Affairs, Office of Management and Budget, Washington, D.C.
 20503.
 A person is not required to respond to the collection of information unless the form displays a valid OMB number.

-PROVISIONS REGARDING CONFIDENTIALITY OF INFORMATION

-Information reported on Form EIA-861 will be treated as non-sensitive and may be publicly released in identifiable form.
-In addition to the use of the information by EIA for statistical purposes, the information may be used for any nonstatistical purposes such as administrative, regulatory, law enforcement, or adjudicatory purposes.
+PROVISIONS REGARDING CONFIDENTIALITY OF INFORMATION Information reported on Form EIA-861 will be treated as public information and may be publicly released in identifiable form.